hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @hiiamboris Why do you think R/S should do it in 1 sec?
 If the alghoritm is already optimised, then it is about the efficiency of R/S compiler, no? :-)

 [18:47:01](#Y86YxL7XfGZbx8Stk_UEkrT5htRIPEHmwMdF7lz-DOc) <hiiamboris (NOT THIS ONE)>:
 I may be wrong, just a hunch.
-It's just 1 MB of data after all Ì†ΩÌ∏â
+It's just 1 MB of data after all üòâ

 ## 5-Jan-2021